 Credit cards definitely have the ability to affect your credit score.
 Having too many credit cards can make it easy to lose track of your finances and possibly exceed your credit limit.
-But if you watch your credit limit closely and are able to keep your debt under control, having more than one credit card might not be a problem for you.

 If you want to apply for a new credit card but don’t want your credit report to take a hit, make sure you wait at least 90 days (up to six months if possible) in between each application.
 Credit reporting agencies will consider how many credit card applications you’ve filled out recently when determining your credit score.
-If you’ve filled out too many applications for new credit cards, the agency may see this as a red flag and make a negative note on your credit score.

 Does It Matter How Many Credit Cards I Apply For?

-Yes, you can have too many credit inquiries.
 When you apply for new credit, a credit card company may look at how many applications you’ve filled out recently.
 If the number is too high, they may deny your credit inquiry for a new card on the spot.
 Some credit card companies actually have a waiting period to prevent people from filling out multiple applications.

 While having multiple cards may increase your credit utilization ratio, it’s also a potentially risky decision that could lead to bad credit.
 It may be smart to just have one credit card account open and avoid new credit card applications unless absolutely necessary.